manuhabitela/drawingboard.js/README.md

 drawingboard.js consists of a blank canvas surrounded by a few UI elements that controls it:

-* a color chooser ,
+* a color picker ,
 * a pencil size chooser,
 * navigation buttons to undo or redo lines,
 * a reset button to put the canvas back to its original blank state